 I'm a PhD student in the BINSEC team, working under the supervision of Stefano Zacchiroli and Michaël Marcozzi.
-My research is focused on the automation of the detection of advanced vulnerabilities in binary programs.
+My research is focused on automating the detection of advanced vulnerabilities in binary programs.
 I graduated from Polytech Sorbonne in 2020 with a Master's degree in Embedded Systems.

 I like to code and generally tinker around with stuff and I've been doing it since I was little.
 I also have a YouTube channel where I upload programming and electronics tutorials (in greek) (sometimes).